mysterious-coding/base_entranced/README.md

 ####`/autocfg_map`
 0 = no automatic cfg execution (default JK3)

-1 = automatically server to execute `mapcfgs/mapname.cfg` at the beginning of any siege round according to whatever the current map is.
+1 = server will automatically execute `mapcfgs/mapname.cfg` at the beginning of any siege round according to whatever the current map is.
 For example, if you change to `mp/siege_desert`, the server will automatically execute `mapcfgs/mp/siege_desert.cfg` if it exists.

 ####`/autocfg_unknown`
 0 = if `autocfg_map` is enabled, but the server is unable to find `mapcfgs/mapname.cfg`, nothing will happen.